 Mother’s Day has a whole new meaning when you become a mother.
-For me, the meaning of Mother’s Day completely changed when I worked with my first family as their postpartum doula who had just brought home their newborn twins.
-I had a glimpse of what life was like for my mother when she was taking care of my brother and me.
+For me, the meaning of Mother’s Day completely changed when I worked with my first family as their postpartum doula, who had just brought home their newborn twins.
+I had a glimpse of what life was like for my mother when she cared for my brother and me.
 Two mouths to feed, two diapers to change, two babies to soothe, and more.
 Never a dull moment.
 Mommas of multiples know what I mean.
-Then when I became a mother myself it evolved even more.
+Then when I became a mother myself, it evolved even more.
 Ever since I have made sure that my mother knows EVERY Mother’s Day just how much I love her and appreciate everything she has done and continues to do for us as our mother.

 I consider my mother one of my best friends.